Baron Haden-Guest: Barons Haden-Guest (1950)

 Anthony Haden-Guest, the current baron's older half-brother, was born out of wedlock, and hence is not in the line of succession.
-As the current baron's children, Annie Haden-Guest and Ruby Haden-Guest, are adopted (and thus likewise not in the line of succession), the heir presumptive is the present holder's brother, The Hon.
-Nicholas Haden-Guest (born 1951).
-As Nicholas Guest has two daughters, but no male children, there are no more heirs to the barony.
+As the current baron has no sons, the heir presumptive is his brother, Nicholas Haden-Guest (born 1951).
+Nicholas Haden-Guest fathers two daughters.

-Male-line family tree
+Title succession chart

 Coat of arms

 ARMS: Sable two flaunches or, three Welsh triple harps in fess counter-changed.

 CREST: A caladrius displayed sable, beaked, legged and charged on the breast with a sun in splendour or.

 SUPPORTERS: Dexter, a leopard Sable semée of roundels Or and grasping in the interior paw a quill Or; Sinister, a leopard Or semée of roundels Sable and grasping in the interior paw a quill Sable.

 MOTTO: Non nobis solum nati sumus (Not for ourselves alone do we come into the world).